simonsobs/ocs/docs/developer/agent_references/documentation.rst

 * Brief description of the Agent
 * Example ocs-site-config configuration block
-* Example docker-compose configuration block (if Agent is dockerized)
+* Example docker compose configuration block (if Agent is dockerized)
 * Agent API reference

 Reference pages can also include: